asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 ### `game_update_state_inner` - Second Draft

 A monstrous 230-ish lines of code which could really use some refactoring.
 This drags on but I made my best to comment my thoughts throughout.
+Written without Tests, as I don't actually know *how* to test this yet

 ```odin
 @(private)